Your Impact

 Sapphire’s story proves how Sister Catherine’s care and love can truly transform children.
 Her ministry is called the Family of the Good Shepherd.
 Since 2010, she has cared for more than 50 children, many of whom were considered too challenging to be housed by other caretakers.
 She takes in short- and long-term foster children and helps them understand their worth.

-Sister Catherine now seeks to bring about miracles for children who are “impossible cases” like she was once thought to be.
+Sister Catherine now seeks to bring about miracles for children who are considered “impossible cases,” just as she was once thought to be.

 She joined the Sisters of the Society of Our Lady of the Most Holy Trinity.
-She served as teacher and coordinator of residential services at a Christian home for pregnant teens and teen moms.
+She served as a teacher and coordinator of residential services at a Christian home for pregnant teens and teenage mothers.
 The call to serve children grew stronger still.

-With the permission of her religious community, she returned to Nebraska to establish her new ministry to help foster children.
+With the permission of her religious community, she returned to Nebraska to establish her new ministry, which aimed to help foster children.
 She also aspires to form a new religious community, the Daughters of Mary, Mother of Jesus the Good Shepherd, to expand ministries to children.

 Sister Catherine is still the guardian of Sapphire, who is now a young adult.
 Sapphire graduated from a Catholic boarding school for children with special needs, where she thrived, and now helps care for the other children at the house.

-Among the other children is Eleyna, a seventh grade girl, and Micah, a sixth grade boy.
+Among the other children are Eleyna, a seventh-grade girl, and Micah, a sixth-grade boy.
 They love playing with the family dog, Rosie.

 Sister Catherine also gives special attention and love to a very medically fragile toddler currently living in the home.